 Yes, I do.
 And even more than before.

 Mullvad is a great VPN provider.
 Its commitment to privacy is top-notch.
 But previously, it wasn’t my first choice for novice VPN users.
 Or, to put it another way, if I was writing a “Consumer VPNs for Dummies” book, I probably wouldn’t have mentioned Mullvad in there.

 ExpressVPN is a big name in the commercial VPN space.
 It has excellent privacy and security practices.
 All of the VPN servers run from volatile memory (RAM) and are booted from read-only disks.
 This hardened configuration can simply be rebooted if a vulnerability is ever discovered.
 Once the server is rebooted, it’s back to factory spec, and the vulnerability that was there is gone.
 ExpressVPN isn’t the cheapest, but it’s fast, secure, and it unblocks streaming sites and works in China.

 Surfshark is another provider to look at.
-It’s the cheapest VPN service I’ve seen, with subscriptions for as little as $1.99/month.
-Surfashark has a strict no-logging policy, only supports secure protocols and also works streaming services and works in China.
+It’s the cheapest VPN service I’ve seen, with subscriptions for as little as $2.05/month.
+Surfashark has a strict no-logging policy, only supports secure protocols, works with most streaming services and can be relied upon in China.
 Plus, Surfshark allows an unlimited number of simultaneous connections.